 JG: We’re trying to get this message out to big PR people; there’s people all over the world who love Hip Hop and they’re in broken down garages and unused buildings like this where they could be getting their community together.
 A lot of people we’ve been talking to have never been in a professional environment, so they don’t understand lighting etc. What Toby is saying is I want you to understand everything.
 It’s about them having and deserving a professional stage.
 That’s what they’ll have here.

 TG: It was always a make do.
-But we’re past that now.
+But we’re passed that now.
 Hip Hop.
 Us.
-We’re past that.
+We’re passed that.
 We need to stand on our own and fly our own.
 We’re never going to show people what we’re made of by using hand me down stuff, we’re never going to show people who we truly are and who we can truly become until we have a professional platform.